natasha-ironhack/cedar-pine-client/README.md

 --for the edit page: make it so it's okay to only edit one part and it changes just that part
---hide checkout button until after products are added to cart
+--hide checkout button until after products are added to cart --after adding a candle, redirect back to candle page

 FRONT-END CLIENT ROUTES:
 -> / Homepage DONE!!!